Rct567/FrequencyMan/README.md

 - `fm_unseen_words`: A list of unseen words (words not found in reviewed cards) for each field.
 - `fm_seen_words`: A list of seen words (words found in reviewed cards) for each field.

+Dynamic field names (the number at the end can be replaced with the index number of any field defined in the target):

+- `fm_lowest_fr_word_0`: The word with the lowest word frequency for field 0.
+- `fm_lowest_familiarity_word_0`: The word with the lowest familiarity for field 0.
+- `fm_lowest_familiarity_word_static_0`: The word with the lowest familiarity for field 0.
+This field will not be updated once set.

 For debug purposes:

 - `fm_debug_info`: Different metrics and data points for each field.